jnk0le/random/pipeline cycle test/README.md

 [both] immediate offset (+ pre and post indexed on cm4) store placed after load, removes the stall, making effective execution of 1 IPC, no need to forward data from preceding load

-[both] post and pre indexed stores cannot be chained back to back on same base address (alternating 2 different bases works)
+[both] post and pre indexed stores cannot be chained back to back on same register base address (alternating 2 different registers works)

 [both] reg offset store execute in 2 cycles. it can eat following nop (reg + imm or `mov` instructions don't work) effectively executing in 1 cycle (even though cm4 has 4 read ports for MAC)